matthew-robertson/banned-word-tracker/README.md

 The bot provides one command: "!vt" which will tell you how long the server has gone without mentioning the word "vore."

-The bot also monitors all messages for a message like "vore" (specifically, case-insensitive, ensuring there are word-breaks on either side of the phrase), and will reset the server's counter if it finds a message containing a match after calling out the user publically.
+The bot also monitors all messages for a message like "vore" (specifically, case-insensitive, accent-insensitive, ensuring there are word-breaks on either side of the phrase), and will reset the server's counter if it finds a message containing a match after calling out the user publically.